ahmad-crossplatform/POC-XF-PageFactory-PRISM/README.md

 Updating xamarin.forms to 3.0.0.446417 while having prism make the app breaks as if it loses the track of navigation stack.
 More investigation needed!!

+To solve this issue we create empty pages and register them for navigation and then fill them with ProducedView from the pagefactory.
 ```
 ## Intro
 The [Page Factory concept](https://github.com/ahmad-crossplatform/XamarinFormsPageFactoryPOC) would be useless if does not work with MVVM frameworks.